boycce/monastery/docs/readme.md

 - Split away from Monk (unless updated)
 - Add a warning if an invalid model is referenced in jthe schema
 - Remove leading forward slashes from custom image paths (AWS adds this as a seperate folder)
+- double check await db.model.remove({ query: idfromparam }) doesnt cause issues for null, undefined or '', but continue to allow {}

 ## Versions